番茄社区

 • Systemic barriers and inequities, whether endured because of indigeneity, race, ethnicity, physical or mental disabilities, religion, sexual orientation, gender identity or expression, economic, political, cultural or other factors.

 All applicants in this stream must submit an Inclusive Admission Statement.
-This should be a statement of no more than 1000 words that explains why you are an outstanding candidate for UVic Law.
+This should be a statement that explains why you are an outstanding candidate for UVic Law.
 It is separate and distinct from your Personal Statement that all applicants to UVic Law are required to submit.

 Your Inclusive Admission Statement should share the relevant experiences and/or obstacles that you feel qualify you for this stream, how those experiences and/or obstacles impacted you, and how you responded to them.
 In explaining how you responded to these challenges, you may discuss both concrete strategies and approaches you employed, as well as your personal growth, including in terms of skills and self-understanding.
 You are also encouraged to share how these experiences will benefit both the academic community at UVic Law, as well as the legal profession.